DPDEdit: Detail-Preserved Diffusion Models for Multimodal Fashion Image Editing: Introduction

-\begin{itemize} \item We propose the DPDEdit framework for fashion image editing, which leverages multimodal inputs to guide the diffusion model.
+In summary, our contributions are threefold: (1) We propose the DPDEdit framework for fashion image editing, which leverages multimodal inputs to guide the diffusion model.
 This approach generates high-quality images that are consistent with the input modalities and allows for fine-grained control over the fabric texture of the clothing.

-\item We employ Grounded-SAM to accurately identify the editing region and introduce texture injection and refinement mechanism to preserve the intricate details of the garment texture, aligning with the specific requirements of our task.

-\item To support our task, we have extended the VITON-HD dataset to include fabric texture images of garments along with corresponding text captions, providing a valuable resource for future research in this domain. \end{itemize}
+(2) We employ Grounded-SAM to accurately identify the editing region and introduce a texture injection and refinement mechanism to preserve the intricate details of the garment texture, aligning with the specific requirements of our task.
+(3) We have extended the VITON-HD dataset to include fabric texture images of garments along with corresponding text captions, providing a valuable resource for future research in this domain.